Khoun Laboravy

 Khoun Laboravy (ឃួន ឡាបូរ៉ាវី; born 25 August 1988) is a Cambodian former footballer who last played for Boeung Ket in Cambodian League.
 Despite playing mostly as a striker, he has played in a wider position.
-During his career, he served as captain for both club and the Cambodian National Team.
-Joining Boeungket in 2014, he helped the club become champion of the Metfone Cambodian League twice, in 2016 and 2017.
+During his career, he served as captain for both club and the Cambodia national team.
+Joining Boeung Ket in 2014, he helped the club become champion of the Metfone Cambodian League twice, in 2016 and 2017.